Cottage cheese is a type of fresh cheese made from curds.

 Notably, the cheese is fresh, and unlike regular cheese varieties such as Cheddar, it does not go through an aging process.

-The result is that cottage cheese has a much milder flavor and it is naturally higher in lactose.
+The result is that cottage cheese has a much milder flavor.

 Although cottage cheese is available in the United States, it enjoys the most popularity in Western Europe.

-Cottage cheese is (or should be) made of three simple ingredients;
+Cottage cheese is often made of three simple ingredients;

 - Cultured milk